VW Bug Ads

 1972

 VW Bug - Full color 10" x 13" ad has a photo of the Hinsleys of Dora, Missouri standing (and sitting)in front of their VW Bug which is parked in front of their very rustic log cabin.
-The ad headline explains about the VW in comparison to the beat up old cabin, "It was the only thing to do after the mule died".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad headline explains what a VW is doing in front of a beat up old cabin by saying, "It was the only thing to do after the mule died".
+The text explains that when their mule died they had to decide between buying a new mule or a used Bug.
+They considered the cold Ozark winters, the difference between hay and gasoline, the rough road leading to their cabin and the fact that the VW didn't need a barn.
+This ended up being an easy decision.

 July 2, 1971 &